hapax/hapax.github.io/assets/giant-ants.md

 The *scale* of this cube-shaped creature is anything we can conveniently measure with a ruler, say the side length, which I'll call $L$.
-To *change the scale* of the cube (to "scale up" or "scale down") means to change the side length but keep the shape and proportions fixed; the cube remains a cube but its size changes.
+To *change the scale* of the cube (to "scale up" or "scale down") means to change the side length but keep the shape and proportions fixed; the cube remains a cube even as its size changes.
 Different properties of the cube will change in different ways as we vary the size.